Risk Factors Dashboard

 Many community banks attract customers based on the personal relationships that the banks’ officers and customers establish with each other and the confidence that the customers have in the officers.
 We significantly depend on the continued service and performance of our key management personnel.
 We also believe our management team’s depth and breadth of experience in the banking industry is integral to executing our business plan.
 The loss of the services of members of our senior management team or other key employees or the inability to attract additional qualified personnel as needed could have a material adverse effect on our business.

-The FDIC maintains a Deposit Insurance Fund (“DIF”) to protect insured depositors in the event of bank failures.
-The DIF is funded by fees assessed on depository institutions insured by the FDIC.
+The DIF is funded by fees assessed on insured depository institutions including the Bank.
+Future deposit premiums paid by us depend on FDIC rules, which are subject to change, the level of the DIF and the magnitude and cost of future bank failures.
 Future deposit premiums paid by banks will depend on FDIC rules, which are subject to change, the level of the DIF and the magnitude and cost of future bank failures.
-We may be required to pay significantly higher FDIC premiums if market developments change such that the DIF balance is reduced or the FDIC changes its rules to require higher premiums.
+The FDIC may further increase the assessment rates or impose additional special assessments in the future, which may require the Bank to pay significantly higher FDIC premiums.

 Liquidity Risks